OliPi-Project/olipi-moode/README.md

 >       - Patch / Minor / Major Update are treated differently.
 >       - Force new config.ini on major update with full install/configuration.
 >       - Preserve config.ini and merge with .dist files on Minor update.
->       - Don't touch config.ini on Patch update.
+>       - Don't modify config.ini on Patch update.
 >       - Backup existing configs before overwriting.
 >       - Safe cleanup and move of cloned repo files.
 >       - Use dedicaced section `# --- Olipi-moode ---` and `# @marker:***` on config.txt.
 >   - A small performance improvement for Pi zero 2w / Pi3 A/B+ with highter screen resolution (still a lot of work to do).
 >       - refresh_interval is now set according to the model of raspberry detected.
 >       - SPI speed and buffer size is now set according to the model of screen selected.
+>   - Improved spectrometer.
+>       - More audio formats supported.
+>       - Now spectro releases the loopback when a track changes (Output format is no longer locked to the format read at opening).
+>   - Delete some options and clean up config.ini
 >   - And other odds and ends...